 In the Land of Fire & Ice

 This year’s first-place $5,000 NYWIFT Ravenal Foundation grant has been awarded to Sarah Knight for In the Land of Fire & Ice, in which a powerful Kuwaiti CEO, finding herself under attack by a hostile activist investor, makes a tactical retreat to a remote peninsula in western Iceland to clear her head and strategize her return.
 There she meets a reclusive Scottish innkeeper who fled to Iceland many years ago for reasons of his own.
 Together, they explore the Land of Fire and Ice, reigniting her passion for her work—and for life itself.
-The film, which was also an Athena List Winner, is in pre-production and Academy Award-nominee and Emmy-winner Shohreh Aghdashloo (House of Sand and Fog, 24, The Expanse) is attached to star.
+The film, which was also an Athena List Winner, is in pre-production.

 Knight’s narrative feature debut Vino Veritas was released by Gravitas Ventures in 2013.
 Strong female-driven stories have been a hallmark of her work, which include the documentaries Diamonds are a Girl’s Best Fiend, about the female head groundskeeper of the Baltimore Orioles, and Hot Flash, about the band Saffire-The Uppity Blues Women.
 She attended the 2019 Stowe Story Labs Spring Writer’s Retreat with An Ideal Wife, her gender-reversal updating of Oscar Wilde’s An Ideal Husband.
 Her adaptation (co-written with Sarah Skibinski) of Michael Dorris’ bestselling novel A Yellow Raft in Blue Water, about three generations of Native American women, was featured at IFP Independent Film Week.

-I am thrilled the NYWIFT Ravenal Grant has recognized and embraced this project.
-In the Land of Fire & Ice was sparked by a desire to put the mesmerizing Shohreh Aghdashloo front and center in her own delicious, romantic drama.
-In searching for a character template that would match her intelligence and strength, I discovered the Arabian Business Magazine’s ‘100 Most Powerful Women’ list and was surprised to learn how many female CEOs exist in the Middle East.
+I am thrilled the NYWIFT Ravenal Grant has recognized and embraced this project,” said Knight.
+“A few years ago, I discovered the Arabian Business Magazine’s ‘100 Most Powerful Women’ list and was surprised to learn how many female CEOs exist in the Middle East.
 I traveled to Kuwait and the United Arab Emirates and interviewed several prominent female CEOs in various fields.
 All were extremely generous with their time and shared a wealth of personal and professional experiences, which formed the lead role’s foundation.
 I cannot wait to introduce audiences to this magnificent character and the support from NYWIFT Ravenal will help tremendously in that effort!” said filmmaker Sarah Knight.

 My Love Affair with Marriage